jstingone/reach-out/README.md

 # REACH-OUT
 This repository contains code created and used as part of the Race, Ethnicity and Air pollution in COVID19 Hospitalization Outcomes (REACH-OUT) Project.
+REACH-OUT aimed to estimate the effect of chronic air pollution exposure on risk of COVID-19 morbidity and mortality and determine if these effects vary by neighborhood-level vulnerability, defined by multiple social and structural factors, to explain the COVID-19 disparities observed in New York City (NYC).

-Data sources include
+Data sources used within the project include:
-* Publicly-available data on COVID19 in NYC (public)
+* Publicly-available data on COVID19 in NYC (public and accessible repo at : https://github.com/nychealth/coronavirus-data)
-* Neighborhood Environmental Vulnerability Index (public and accessible [here] (https://github.com/jstingone/nevi)).
+* Neighborhood Environmental Vulnerability Index (public and accessible repo at https://github.com/jstingone/nevi).
 Contains reference to:
 	* US Census Data (public)
-	* CDC Places Project data (public)
+	* CDC Places Project data (public and accessible at https://cdc.gov/places/index.html)
 * Hospitalization data from the INSIGHT Clinical Research Network (https://insightcrn.org/ for access procedures)
 * All-Cause Mortality data from NYC Department of Health and Mental Hygiene ( https://www.nyc.gov/site/doh/data/data-sets/data-requests-application-process-for-identifiable-vital-statistics-data.page for access procedures)

 Code is organized into folders based on outcomes under study
+* /hosp: Analysis of hospitalization outcomes using harmonized EHR data within the INSIGHT CRN
+* /validation: Demographic Comparison of Institution-Specific Data to INSIGHT CRN
 * /mort: Analysis of Excess Mortality using All-Cause Mortality Records from NYC
-* /hosp: Analysis of hospitalization outcomes using harmonized EHR data within the INSIGHT CRN

 Links to publications will be added as they become available.